MadBomber/htm/docs/setup_local_database.md

 1. Run tests: `rake test`
 2. Start using HTM in your application
-3. All embeddings will be generated automatically via pgai triggers
+3. Embeddings will be generated client-side using Ollama
 4. Check operations_log table to see all HTM operations

 ## Architecture Notes